Hi. I’m Daniel Pietzsch.

 I’m a freelance web developer based in Düsseldorf, Germany.

-I’m also a passionate film photographer, a husband and father, a musician and metalhead.
+I’m also a passionate film photographer, a husband and father, a musician, metalhead, and movie fan.

 Use email@example.com, to get in touch.